10 Medications that Cause False Positive Drug Tests

 Diphenhydramine is an antihistamine used to relieve symptoms of allergy, hay fever, and the common cold.
 It is a common ingredient over—the—counter allergy—relief and sleep—aid products.
 It is also used to prevent and treat nausea, vomiting and dizziness caused by motion sickness.
 Diphenhydramine can also be used to help you relax and fall asleep.
 This medication works by blocking a certain natural substance (histamine) that your body makes during an allergic reaction.
 Its drying effects on such symptoms as watery eyes and runny nose are caused by blocking another natural substance made by your body (acetylcholine).
 Taking diphenhydramine could trigger a positive test result for methadone or PCP.

-Metformin is used with a proper diet and exercise program and possibly with other medications to control high blood sugar.
+Metformin is used with a proper diet and exercise program, and possibly with other medications. to control high blood sugar.
 It is used in patients with type 2 diabetes.
-However, metformin can also trigger a positive test for amphetamine or methamphetamine in a drug screening.
+However, metformin can also cause a positive test for amphetamine or methamphetamine in a drug screening.

-Fluoxetine is an SSRI used to treat depression, panic attacks, obsessive compulsive disorder, a certain eating disorder (bulimia), and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).
-Taking Fluoxetine might trigger a false positive in drug screenings for amphetamine, methamphetamine or LSD.
+Fluoxetine is an SSRI used to treat depression, panic attacks, obsessive compulsive disorder, bulimia, and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).
+Taking Fluoxetine might trigger a false positive in drug screenings for amphetamine, methamphetamine, or LSD.

 Amitriptyline is used to treat mental/mood problems such as depression.
 It may help improve mood and feelings of well-being, relieve anxiety and tension, help you sleep better, and increase your energy level.
 This medication belongs to a class of medications called tricyclic antidepressants.
 It works by affecting the balance of certain natural chemicals (neurotransmitters such as serotonin) in the brain.